kdonavin/inebriated_neural_network/README.md

-# Intoxicated Machine Learning
+# Inebriated Neural Network

-*Using machine learning to classify characteristics of New Belgium beer using chemical metrics and beer-tasters' sensory comments*
+*Using machine learning to classify "Hot" or "Not" batches of New Belgium beer using chemical metrics and beer-tasters' sensory responses*

 **Please note that I am unable to share source code for this project because what resulted is the property of New Belgium Brewery**